mdeous/FixIndents/README.md

 ## Why?

 I needed to convert indentations in a source code file, and I wasn't able to find anything really flexible to do this.
-So, this script is an attempt to code something flexible enough to handle any possible use-case.
+So, this is an attempt to code something flexible enough to handle any possible use-case.

 ## Usage